-- 6. Make sure to replace 192.168.2.59 with the device's IP address if using the Command Software Update method and replace MatrixFirmware-x.x.x.hex with the correct version number of the file. - 7.
-To initiate the transfer hit ENTER after the put command above. - 8.
-The tftp program will indicate if the transfer was successful or not. - 9.
-If the transfer failed (timed out, etc), retry the put command or quit the application (type 'quit' and ENTER) and start over from step 3.
+- 6. Make sure to replace MSC-Carina-Firmware-x.x.x.hex with the correct version number of the file. - 7.
+Pressing ENTER after the put command will initiate the TFTP transfer.
+Make sure to perform the necessary actions to prepare the system for an update, prior to attempting the transfer. - 8.
+The TFTP program will indicate if the transfer was successful or not. - 9.
+If the transfer failed (timed out, etc), retry the put command or quit the application (type 'quit' and ENTER) and start over from step 4.

-4.2.4 Linux
+4.3.3 Linux